 Out of the box, both wheels are already on the bike.
 The only things you have to do are tighten the seat post collar, attach the pedals, and put on the handlebar.

 To make this process as simple and fool-proof as possible, Guardian came up with a unique solution.
 They’ve included peel-off stickers on the crank arms and pedals as well as the handlebars and stem.
-These stickers help you line up all the parts right and tighten them in the correct direction.
+These stickers help you line up all the parts correctly and tighten them in the correct direction.
 It really is simple genius.

-Guardian ETHOS 14 Bike Review Bottom Line
+Guardian 14 Bike Review Bottom Line

 We’ve loved Guardian Bikes for years, and have anxiously been awaiting the re-arrival of the 14″ bike.
-With a simplified braking system and incredibly kid-friendly geometry, the Guardian Ethos 14 Inch was a hit with our toddler testers and us moms.
+With a simplified braking system and incredibly kid-friendly geometry, the Guardian 14 Inch was a hit with our toddler testers and us moms.

 Its budget-friendly price tag seriously can’t be beat – it’s incredible what they’re offering at this price tag!
 And when you’re buying a child a bike at an age when they grow so quickly, it’s a benefit we particularly appreciate.
+These little bikes are easily some of the best performing and best priced boys bikes and girls bike on the market.

 FTC Disclosure: Affiliate links are included in this review.
 No monetary compensation was provided for this review, however, the reviewed product was supplied by the manufacturer or distributor to help facilitate this review.
 All opinions and images are that of Two Wheeling Tots LLC.
 All content and images are copyrighted and should not be used or replicated in any way.
 View our Terms of Use.